sschoener/sschoener.github.io/_posts/2021-04-08-engineering-team-lead.md

 ---
 layout: post
-title: So you are an engineering team lead?
+title: So you are an engineering team lead
 excerpt:
 tags: []
 ---